-Saint Peter himself is supposed to have been a guest of Senator Pudens, who lived in the Via Urbana.
+Saint Peter himself is supposed to have been a guest of Senator Pudens, who used to live in the Via Urbana.
 This has never been proved, though.
-The Senator and his children would later be martyred.
+The Senator and his children would end up being martyred.

 Practical information Via Urbana

-There is a supermarket at the northern end of the Via Urbana.
+There is a parking garage (Tuttauto) at the northern end of the Via Urbana.